SowjanyaDevireddy/Term_DepositSubscription_Project/README.md

 List of potential customers for subscription of term deposit is generated for future canpaign usage.

-#Postcondition : Analyst gets list of potential customers for subscription of term deposit
+#Postcondition : Analyst gets list of potential customers for subscription of term deposit.